Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 4. On the [EMR Console](https://console.aws.amazon.com/elasticmapreduce/home), you should be able to see the cluster going through the different stages of setup.
 Once the cluster is in the 'Waiting' stage, click on the cluster details to get the 'Master public DNS'.
 SSH into this instance using the keypair provided in the previous command.
+If a security group isn't specified via CLI, the default EMR security group will not allow inbound SSH.
+To SSH into the machine, a new rule will need to be added.
 5. Test that Alluxio is running as expected by running `sudo runuser -l alluxio -c "/opt/alluxio/bin/alluxio runTests"`

 Alluxio is installed in `/opt/alluxio/` by default.
 Hive and Presto are already configured to connect to Alluxio.
 The